Katala-Jonni/foodFabric-api/README.md

 403 for Forbidden requests, when a request may be valid but the user doesn't have permissions to perform the action

 404 for Not found requests, when a resource can't be found to fulfill the request

+400 for Bad Request requests, when a resource unvalidation

 ## Endpoints: